JohnMulligan/truncated_tetrahedron/Readme.md

 	* evaluate all nodes' euclidean distances
 	* catch all pairs that fall below the closeness threshold
 * use that subset of close neighborings
-	* and calculate a "closeness of close neighborings" median
+	* and calculate a "closeness of close neighborings" min
 	* along with which nodes are close neighbors in this configuration
 * Those are all saved to json files in optimizer/outputs/N.json